How Oprivia works

 Information keeps its origin and purpose.
 It does not need to be recreated in each module.

-Abstract access model showing permissions checked by role, organisation, property and operational case.
+Abstract access model showing permissions checked by role, organization, property, and operational case.

 Access control by role and context

-Each request is checked against role, organisation, property and case.
+Each request is checked against role, organization, property and case.
 A guest, host, operator and administrator receive different permissions.

 Unassigned access is denied by default.
 Approval exists only within defined task and data boundaries.